0xMesto/chatgptAPI_unof/README.md

 Before Running :

-run Google chrom in the debug mode using 9220 , run : google-chrome-stable --remote-debugging-port=9222
+run Google chrom in the debug mode using 9220 port , run : google-chrome-stable --remote-debugging-port=9222

 Customization :